haltaf000/haltaf000/README.md

 <h2 align="left">Interests and Goals 👨‍💻</h2>

-- Working on **implementing machine learning and AI methodoligies in business settings.**
+- Working on **implementing machine learning and AI methodologies in business settings.**

 - Mastering **web development with Python and JavaScript.**

-- Looking to collaborate on **developing a project to customize, organize personal finances.**
+- Looking to collaborate on **developing a project to customize, and organize personal finances.**

 - Ask me about **Machine Learning and Python**